 Diesel Exhaust Fluid (DEF) is a non-hazardous solution, which is 32.5% urea and 67.5% deionized water.
 DEF is sprayed into the exhaust stream of diesel vehicles to break down dangerous NOx emissions into harmless nitrogen and water.
 NOx is an element in exhaust that has been blamed for acid rain, smog and raising the overall greenhouse gas levels of the planet.
 DEF is not a fuel additive and never comes into contact with diesel.
 It is stored in a separate tank, typically with a blue filler cap.
 This system is called Selective Catalytic Reduction (SCR).
 SCR and DEF have been used for decades in other commercial and agricultural applications.

 DEF should be stored in a cool, dry, well-ventilated area.
-The ideal storage temperature for DEF is between 15ºF and 77ºF (-9ºC and 25ºC).
+The ideal storage temperature for DEF is between 15ºF and 65ºF (-9ºC and 18ºC).
 It should not be exposed to direct sunlight for long periods of time as the urea will decompose.
 When possible, DEF packages and bulk storage should be kept indoors in temperature-controlled environments.
 Use the right container.
 DEF is mildly corrosive, and should be stored in containers of HDPE plastic or stainless steel.

 Check the expiration.
 The storage life of DEF varies.
 The urea is vulnerable to degradation from sunlight and higher temperatures.
-In favorable storage conditions (proper container, away from direct sunlight, temperatures between 15 and 77°F), DEF can maintain its qualities for about 12 months.
+In favorable storage conditions (proper container, away from direct sunlight, temperatures between 15 and 65°F), DEF can maintain its qualities for about 12 months.

 Be Good to DEF

 Handle it like fuel.
 Per EPA guidelines, vehicles using DEF must include sensors to continually analyze the quality of the DEF being consumed.
 These sensors will trigger a fault code whenever an imbalance is detected.
 Most commonly, this results from a higher percentage of water as a result of foreign matter, condensation or rainwater in the DEF storage container or during transfer.
 The quality and integrity of DEF must be maintained for proper machine operation.
 It must be protected against evaporation and temperature extremes, and kept free of contaminants.
 Doing so could change DEF density, impacting its performance.

 DEF, because of the urea, doesn’t have the freezing point of water.
 The urea mixture has a much lower freezing point of 12°F/-11°C. This solution doesn’t break into just urea and just water, either.
 The solution freezes at the same rate, and also thaws at the same rate.
 This means that at no point does the DEF freezing cause the solution to become over concentrated or diluted.
 DEF will begin to slush and then freeze.
 There is no harm to the product which means that the urea solution is still safe to use if it has been frozen.